How to Create a Taste of Boston in Your Own Kitchen

 Recipes range from breakfast dishes such as rolled omelets with herbs and yogurt to lamb sausage with pistachios to mouth-watering pastries.

-Some of the dishes look intimidating - but once you read the instructions, you'll realize they're actually quite easy to make at home.
+Some dishes look intimidating - but once you read the instructions, you'll realize they're actually quite easy to make at home.

 Favorites: Baked Eggs with Spicy Tomato Sauce, Savory Spinach Pies, Lentils with Chard, Tahini Shortbread Cookies.